-7.1.1 Financial Management Functions Learners will be able to:
+7.1.1 Financial Management Functions

-- (a) Describe financial management, its scope and role(s) in corporate management - (b) Describe financial objectives and its relationship with corporate strategy - (c) Describe financial objectives and other objectives in not-for-profit organizations. - (d) Evaluate the relationship between business objectives and financial management objectives. - (e) Evaluate the roles, motivations and interests of different stakeholders (finance managers, treasury managers, owners e.t.c) in financing decisions.
+- (a) Describe financial management, its scope and role(s) in corporate management - (b) Describe financial objectives and its relationship with corporate strategy - (c) Describe financial objectives and other objectives in not-for-profit organizations. - (d) Evaluate the relationship between business objectives and financial management objectives. - (e) Evaluate the roles, motivations and interests of

-(f) Assess agency theory and its relevance to financial management.
+- different stakeholders (finance managers, treasury managers, owners e.t.c) in financing decisions. - (f) Assess agency theory and its relevance to financial management.